Expert Care for Injuries of the Hip

 - foot turned out at an odd angle, making the leg look shorter

 A fracture of the hip is generally treated with surgery.
-Your physician may use metal devices to strengthen and stabilize the joint.
+Your doctor may use metal devices to strengthen and stabilize the joint.
 In some situations, a total hip replacement may be performed.
 The type of surgical repair will depend upon the type of hip fracture.
-Your physician will determine the best procedure for you, based on your individual situation.
+Your doctor will determine the best procedure for you, based on your individual situation.

 Hip Dislocation Repair